ashirk94/ScandinavianFood/README.md

 # ScandinavianFood

-Project Built by learning ASP.NET Core in CS 295 and CS 296 at Lane Community College
+Project built while learning ASP.NET Core in CS 295 and CS 296 at Lane Community College

 Has authentication functionality with seeded admin and complex data models, using the mvc and repository patterns.